ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.14.1.1.
 Caching Optimization

 * Parameters can be passed on the URL such as query string parameter.
 An example is `?language=en` and `?language=es`
 * Caching will cache each string parameter storing two different objects.
 You must use the same string parameters again to retrieve them.
 If you remove them and the object is not caching it will need to be fetched first.
 * If string parameters aren't involved in the caching, you can select no to forward them to the origin.
 * If the application does use **query string parameters**, you can use all of them for caching or just selected ones.
+* The `Cache-Control` and `Expires` headers control how long objects stay in the cache.
+The `Cache-Control max-age` directive lets you specify how long (in seconds) you want an object to remain in the cache before CloudFront gets the object again from the origin server.

+#### 1.14.1.2.
+Signed Cookies

+CloudFront signed URLs and signed cookies provide the same basic functionality: they allow you to control who can access your content.
+If you want to serve private content through CloudFront and you’re trying to decide whether to use signed URLs or signed cookies, consider the following:

+Use **signed URLs** for the following cases:

+- You want to use an RTMP distribution.
+Signed cookies aren’t supported for RTMP distributions.

+* You want to restrict access to individual files, for example, an installation download for your application.
+* Your users are using a client (for example, a custom HTTP client) that doesn’t support cookies.

+Use **signed cookies** for the following cases:

+* You want to provide access to multiple restricted files, for example, all of the files for a video in HLS format or all of the files in the subscribers’ area of a website.

+* You don’t want to change your current URLs.

 ### 1.14.2.
 AWS Certificate Manager (ACM)